What Is a Kyabakura? Lounge vs Kyabakura, Explained

 From the outside they look the same — a building in Roppongi or Shinjuku, signage you can’t quite read, a closed door, an elevator.
 Both promise “female company over drinks.”
 But once you’re inside, the experience is completely different.

 Here’s what actually distinguishes a lounge like LUNE from a traditional kyabakura, in the four areas that matter most.
+These two are only part of a much broader range of venues — if you want the bigger picture first, start with the full guide to the types of bars in Japan.

 1. The atmosphere